cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 The *block time* is approximately seven seconds and blocks may contain thousands of transactions.
 Transactions are finalized and cannot be overturned as soon as they appear in a block.

 Additionally, Tendermint BFT uses what is known as a delayed execution model.
 This means that, when a block's transactions are presented to the application, the consensus layer has already agreed on the block, and therefore on the transactions.
-In a delayed model, the state of the application is known, and stored in the next block's header.
-Thus, delivering a block signals that the network has agreed not only on the block's transactions at height _n_, but also on the state of the application at the previous height _n - 1_.
+In a delayed model, the state of the application is known and stored in the next block's header.
+Thus, delivering a block signals that the network has agreed not only on the block's transactions at height _n_ but also on the state of the application at the previous height _n - 1_.

 <HighlightBox type="info">